 Sadly, the transporters of "Star Trek" and the telepods of "The Fly" are not only a far-future possibility, but also perhaps a physical impossibility.

 After all, a transporter that enables a person to travel instantaneously to another location might also require that person's information to travel at the speed of light -- and that's a big no-no according to Einstein's theory of special relativity.

-For a person to be transported, a machine would have to be built that can pinpoint and analyze all of the 1028atoms that make up the human body.
+Also, for a person to teleport, the teleporter's computer would have to pinpoint and analyze all of the 1028 atoms that make up the human body.
 That's more than a trillion trillion atoms.
-This machine would then have to send this information to another location, where the person's body would be reconstructed with exact precision.
-Molecules couldn't be even a millimeter out of place, lest the person arrive with some severe neurological or physiological defect.
+This wonder machine would then have to send the information to another location, where another amazing machine would reconstruct the person's body with exact precision.